hoogw/httpql/README.md

              }

-     URL:

-              where id = 2 must be encoded as id%3D2
+- URL

                 https://...context.../your_table? where=id%3D2 & pin=123456789

                      {
                        "column_name3": "value3"
                      }

+                 where id = 2 must be encoded as id%3D2

-     Note:
+- Note:

               The difference between PUT and PATCH is that PUT must update all fields to make it idempotent.
               This fancy word basically means that you must always get the same result no matter how many times it is executed.